Man found dead in stairwell of east-end apartment building

 Published Tuesday, November 5, 2019 8:12AM EST

-Emergency crews were called to a building on Eastdale Avenue, located in the area of Danforth Avenue and Dawes Road, just before 5 a.m. for a report of unknown trouble.
+Emergency crews were called to a building on Eastdale Avenue, located in the area of Danforth Avenue and Dawes Road, for a report of unknown trouble.

+“Just before 5 a.m. this morning, Toronto police’s communication centre received a 911 call to 75 Eastdale Avenue in East York,” Det.
+Stephen Henkel told reporters at the scene.

+“A resident had located a male in his 20s deceased in the lobby of a stairwell here.”

-Upon arrival at the scene, officers said they located a deceased man in the stairwell, as well as a single shell casing.
-No weapon has been recovered, police said.
+Upon arrival at the scene, officers said they located shell casings inside the building.

-Homicide detectives have been called in to investigate the incident, Toronto police confirmed.
+The male victim, who is believed to be in his early 20s, was pronounced dead at the scene, Henkel said.

+“We are currently working on the identification of this individual,” he added.

 No information regarding any possible suspects wanted in connection with the investigation has been released by officials thus far.